 Health care providers, nurses, and other health care professionals

 Social workers, clergy, and other counselors

-Friends or neighbors who have experienced hospice care
+Friends or neighbors who have dealt with hospice care

 Internet search engines